 Some of the subjects you may find in this kind of long exposure are:

 - Moving vegetation

-Again, here are some examples from my work of what I mean when talking about this subject.
+Again, here are some examples of long exposure photography from my work of what I mean when talking about this subject.

 ARCHITECTURE COMBINED WITH SEASCAPE/WATERSCAPE LONG EXPOSURE

 Architecture and architectural structures can be also combined with landscapes or with seascapes and then we can create hybrid subjects that can be very interesting scenes where we have in opposition the natural elements and man-made structures that are interacting with them.